Death on the Diamond: Plot

-With the Cards now in 2nd place, Karnes meets with other gamblers, who reveal that they promised great odds to gamblers betting on the Cards, and that they stand to lose a fortune if St. Louis wins the pennant.

 In his hotel room, Kelly finds an envelope with $10,000 in cash and a note telling him that a "friend" hopes he will lose the next game.
-His teammates are suspicious, but they, along with Downey, agree to try to find the criminals behind the money and note.

-The next day, against the Reds, Kelly pitches again while Karnes and his men watch.
-In the 9th inning, with St. Louis up 1-0, he strikes out the last batter to complete a no-hitter.
-Karnes and his men are furious.
-As Kelly and Hogan ride a taxi back to the hotel after the game, one of Karnes's men shoots their tire out with a rifle hidden in the door of a nearby car, and they crash.
-Kelly is injured, and has to sit out for two weeks.
-In the hospital with Kelly and several of his teammates, Doc says he intends to send Kelly home to recover.
-Suddenly, Downey rushes in to tell them all that police discovered a bullet hole in the tire of their taxi.
+The next day, he pitches a no-hitter.
+Karnes is furious.
+As Kelly and Hogan ride a taxi back to the hotel, one of Karnes's men shoots their tire out and they crash.
+Kelly is injured and is out for two weeks.

-Despite Kelly's absence, the team plays beautifully, and after 151 games moves into first place in the National League.
-With 3 games to go, they need to win two of their next three to win the pennant.
+Despite Kelly's absence, the team moves into first place in the National League.
+They need to win two of the last three games to win the pennant.
 On the train on the way home, Kelly and Spencer quarrel about Frances.
-On the same train, Ainsley privately and cryptically tells one of his men to get off the train in Springfield, with no explanation.
+On the same train, Ainsley privately tells one of his men to get off the train in Springfield, with no explanation.

-During the next game, against the Chicago Cubs, the teams are tied 3-3 in the 6th inning when Karnes motions one of his men to go perform some unknown order.
-Later, in the bottom of the 8th, with the Cubs leading 6-4 with 2 outs and 2 men on base, the Cardinals get a huge hit from Spencer.
-Two runs score, and as Spencer rounds 3rd and heads for home, a rifle shot fells Spencer, he is tagged out, and the Cardinals lose the game.
+In the next game, against the Chicago Cubs, in the bottom of the 8th, with the Cubs leading 6-4 with 2 outs and 2 men on base, the Cardinals get a huge hit from Spencer.
+Two runs score, but Spencer is shot and tagged out, and the Cardinals lose the game.

 The police question everyone, and focus on Kelly not only being absent, but also quarreling with Spencer on the train.
-Kelly admits that he was not present because he did not want to see Spencer "taking a bow" for being the hero of the game.
+Kelly claims he did not want to see Spencer "taking a bow" for being the hero of the game.